opencoweb/coweb/docs/js/session.rst

    :errback: Invoked on failed preparation with a string error tag of `not-allowed` if the user needs to authenticate or `server-unavailable`

-.. function:: SessionInterface.updateInConference()
+.. function:: SessionInterface.update()

-      A web application calls this method to update its local state after receiving a callback from :func:`SessionInterface.joinConference`.
-If the application invoked :func:`SessionInterface.prepareConference` with `autoUpdate` set to true, the framework automatically invokes this method upon the callback.
+      A web application calls this method to update its local state after receiving a callback from :func:`SessionInterface.join`.
+If the application invoked :func:`SessionInterface.prepare` with `autoUpdate` set to true, the framework automatically invokes this method upon the callback.

    :throws Error: If invoked before joining a session or after updating in a session
-   :returns: dojo.Deferred
+   :returns: Promise
    :callback: Invoked on successful update with no parameters
    :errback: Invoked on failed preparation with a string error tag of `bad-application-state` if the update fails.